unik-name/help-unikname/docs/2-unikname-id/what-are-differences-freemium-premium-unikname.md

 PREMIUM @Unikname IDs They must be activated within 4 weeks of their acquisition.
 Once activated, the retention period is 18 months after its last proof of activity.

-PREMIUM @Unikname IDs receive a welcome reward of 100 UNS tokens at activation time.
+PREMIUM @Unikname IDs receive a welcome reward of 100 UNIK tokens at activation time.

 ## Summary